 You have to be 100% sure that you are going to be one of the few people who will make a success of their life.
 You have to demonstrate an "I-will-get-to-the-top" attitude.
 If you don't believe you can climb to the top of the mountain then it's certain you won't!
 People, and this will include your Bank Manager, follow the person who believes in what he is saying.

 If you have organized yourself properly, the Manager will have spent time going through your Business Plan before the interview.
 After reviewing your Plan he will probably have a list of questions to clarify the areas he's not sure of, or questions just to prompt you to give him a better understanding of certain parts of your business.

 Knowing your Plan means that at least during the interview you're not going to contradict what you included in it.
 You have to be consistent.
 If you say something which doesn't tally with what you stated on paper, what do you think will go through the Manager's mind?
-"Does this person know what he's doing?
-They obviously don't have a clear direction or focus for the business if they keep changing their mind."
+He will be thinking, "Does this person know what he's doing?" or "Obviously this person doesn't have a clear direction or focus for the business as he keeps changing his mind."